Address: 6 Fitzalan Road, Claygate, Esher, Surrey KT10 0LX

 ‘Sport for All’ is our mantra.
 All girls enjoy regular games, swimming and PE lessons and our excellent facilities support those competing at regional and national levels.
 Drama and music form a key part of the curriculum with over 95 per cent of girls learning an instrument, performing in musical theatre and choirs.

 Over their time at Rowan, the girls develop a toolkit of strategies to manage the small bumps in the road which they will inevitably face in life.
 Social and emotional skills are cultivated in many ways, from dedicated SEW (Social and Emotional Wellbeing) lessons on their timetables to a highly personalised pastoral programme which keep the individual needs of every girl at the heart of what we do.

-Epsom College, Guildford High, KGS, LEH, SHS, St Catherine’s, Bramley, St John’s Leatherhead, SWPS and Wycombe Abbey.
+Epsom College, Guildford High, KGS, LEH, SHS, St Catherine’s Bramley, St John’s Leatherhead, SWPS, Tormead School and Wycombe Abbey.

 Head Teacher’s Philosophy

-It is my belief that when a school balances academics, with nurture, support and opportunity to learn about yourself and from others, that you are creating an environment which will inspire and nourish every girl.
+It is my belief that when a school balances academics, with nurture, support and opportunity to learn about yourself and from others, it is creating an environment which will inspire and nourish every girl.
 We do this every day at Rowan, ensuring girls are happy, confident and enabled individuals.